Kirks: Products

-Much of Kirks' range originates from flavours originally produced by smaller bottlers prior to acquisition by Kirks, or the 2000 merger under Coca-Cola Amatil.
+Much of the Kirks range originated from flavours first produced by smaller bottlers prior to acquisition by Kirks, or the 2000 merger under Coca-Cola Amatil.
 A number of products remain available only in the region of its original manufacturer.
 Some are still considered local icons.

-Kirks' ginger Ale was originally sold by Owen Gardner & Sons before the company was merged with the Helidon Spa Water Company to become "kirk's" in 1959.
+Kirks ginger Ale was originally sold by Owen Gardner & Sons before the company was merged with the Helidon Spa Water Company to become "kirk's" in 1959.
 Before the 2000 merger under Coca-Cola Amatil, Kirks sold its creaming soda under the name "Kandy".
 Fruita and Sno Drop were originally products of Halls, whereas Kole Beer was produced by Gest.
 The brand's "Olde Stoney" ginger beer is the original Shelley's Old Style Stoney Beer which refers to the stone pottery bottles that non-alcoholic ginger beer was sold in during the 1800s.
 Pasito and Creaming Soda are also original Shelley's varieties.